wmckeever/jquery-jeopardy/README.md

 * Upon clicking an dollar amount, a question is displayed
 * The user can submit an answer
   * If they are correct, their score is updated
-* The user's score should be saved even if the page is refreshed
 * Your project is hosted on GitHub pages

 ## Overview